Delta Dental Mobile Program

 Advice from Delta Dental Mobile Program staff:

-• The mobile program's trucks have a lot of moving parts, so it's challenging to keep the trucks in top shape.
-When traveling on gravel roads and through blizzards, breakdowns are a fairly regular occurrence and repair people are not always available in smaller communities.
+- The mobile program truck has a lot of moving parts, so it's challenging to keep the trucks in top shape.
+When traveling on gravel roads and through blizzards, breakdowns of the vehicle, generator, or dental equipment happen quite frequently, and repair people are not always available in smaller communities.

-• Placing dental hygienists, who operate under collaborative supervision, in the field to provide preventive care on a consistent basis has not only increased access to care, but it has also increased knowledge of the importance of oral health for an extremely underserved population.
+- Placing dental hygienists, who operate under collaborative supervision, in the field to provide preventive care on a consistent basis has not only increased access to care, but it has also increased knowledge of the importance of oral health.

 Contact Information